stacieherrington/friends-fur-real/journals/Kate.md

 We have been trying to figure out how to deal with a token when promoting a user to "staff".
 Either by forcing a logout or maybe by setting an expiration for the tokens.
 We have not figured it out exactly just yet.

 No particular "aha" moment today as well.

+## October 11, 2022

+Today the team continued to work on Authentication/tokens, as it was not working properly.
+I also tried to start working on the front-end(Homepage & Nav).

+As I was trying to work on the front-end, I was having issues with react rendering any saved changes I have made.
+It did not render immediately or after refresh, I needed to stop by docker and start it back up to start the changes.
+So the team was trying to figure it out and fix the issue.

+## October 12, 2022

+Today I was finally able to start working on the front-end since our react issue has been fixed.
+I created a Homepage template, a Navbar template which included creating a few components.
+I also utilized bootstrap for our front-end. abs

+I learned how to create an overlay background using bootstrap, which is cool!